 The new loan that you take out to pay your debt through debt consolidation will have a lower interest rate than the original loans.
 This will allow you to budget better and pay off your loan faster.

 Typically, financial institutions in Canada have an interest rate of around 14% for a secured loan, but can get as high as 30% for an unsecured loan.
-In contrast, debt consolidation loans usually have an interest rate of just 7-12%
+In contrast, debt consolidation loans usually have an interest rate of 7-12% only.

 2. You will only have to worry about one monthly payment